-The shortlisted projects include every National Energy Market (NEM) region and represent a combined capacity of 3818MW of new generation.
+The shortlisted projects include every National Electricity Market (NEM) region and represent a combined capacity of 3818MW of new generation.

-The shortlist of projects represent a balance which includes renewable, affordable and reliable power for families and businesses and ensures we meet our 2030 targets.
+The shortlist of projects represent a balance which includes renewable, affordable and reliable power for families and businesses and ensures Australia meets its 2030 Paris Agreement targets.

 The shortlist comprises: